hepip/CarND-Traffic-Sign-Classifier-Project/README.md

 To cross validate my model, I randomly split the training data into a training set and validation set.
 I did this by using train_test_split function present in sklearn.model_selection.
 I shuffled the training data as well.

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.
+My final training set had 27839 number of images.
+My validation set and test set had 6960 and 12630 number of images.

 Augmenting additional data to classes is also possible by doing things like flipping and translating.